imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

 _In short, .prototype property is basically like a blueprint for the **\[\[Prototype\]\]** object created by the given constructor function._ Anything that you declare in .prototype property/object will pop up in object's \[\[Prototype\]\]

-As shown in the previous console.log, **proto** object has reference to another **proto** object.
+Also, as shown in the previous console.log, **proto** object has reference to another **proto** object.
 This chaining ends with Object.prototype, which is

 Almost all the objects in JavaScript are derived from `Object`, which is why we can access all the methods available on `Object` constructor in other objects.

-Can we have methods inside the constructor function?
+It's worth noting that, we can also create methods inside the constructor function.
+Instead, we did it using the function's prototype.
+There is a good reason to do so.

+Let's take a look at the following example:

+    function ObjectA() {
+      this.methodA = function() {}
+    };

+    let firstObj = new ObjectA();
+    console.log(firstObj);

+    // log
+    /**
+    {
+      methodA: ƒ ()
+      __proto__: Object
+    }
+    **/

+The problem with the above approach is, each time we initiate a new object.
+The **_method_**  get's copied to it

 ### What happens when we access a property?

 ## Various ways of Prototypical Inheritance

 In JavaScript, there is just prototypical inheritance.
 No matter how we create an Object.
-But still, there are subtle differences, that we should take a look upon.
+But still, there are subtle differences, that d we should take a look upon.

 ### Object Literal